adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #55 Well on my way in the Fourth-Class.
 Working through my first-week.

 #56 Almost done with the first-week.
 Hoping to finish tomorrow.

+#57 Didn't get anything done today on the class.